Tips for Surviving Airplane Travel with Children

 2. Involve Your Kids

-Children do better when they are a part of any activity Let them know the plans for your trip and what the plane will be like.
-Watch videos about flying with some of their favorite animated characters.
+Children do better when they are a part of any activity, regardless if you’re planning a family vacation or you’re volunteering with children abroad.
+Let them know the plans for your trip and what the plane will be like.
+Watch videos about flying with some of their favourite animated characters.
 Start before your trip to teach your child the importance of quiet and respectful of others when flying.

 3. Be Proactive

 Save yourself some stress by creating goody bags for your fellow passengers.
 The bags can be filled with such things as wrapped candy or gum or even coupons.
-Include a clever note with a tongue- in- cheek poem about forgiving childish behavior that may happen.
-Passengers with a sense of humor will appreciate the gesture.
+Include a clever note with a tongue- in- cheek poem about forgiving childish behaviour that may happen.
+Passengers with a sense of humour will appreciate the gesture.

 4. Special Packing